-- 1. Confirm proration is required in the TCR rider and defer the decision of proration at trueup to a later proceeding.
+- 1. Confirm proration is required in the RES rider and defer the decision of proration at trueup to a later proceeding.
 (Xcel preferred) - 2.
 Defer the entire ADIT proration decision.
 (Xcel second preference) - 3.
 Order the Company to not prorate ADIT in general or at true-up.
 (Xcel third preference, Department preferred) - 4.
 Allow the Company to prorate ADIT only for recovery of forecasted costs (costs that are not historical, actual costs at the time the rates go into effect) and, require a true-up in the following year (once all amounts are historical/actual) by using actual non-prorated ADIT amounts.
-(Department second preference) - 5.
-Either deny rider recovery or limit rider recovery to historical costs, as both of these approaches would eliminate the need to prorate ADIT balances.
-(Department third preference)
+(Department second preference)